Pacific Airshow

 Pacific Airshow is an annual airshow held in Huntington Beach, California, and Gold Coast, Queensland.
 Pacific Airshow is the most attended airshow in both the United States and Australia.

 The event has a focus on military aviation, previously featuring aircraft from the United States Air Force, United States Navy, United States Marine Corps, United States Army, Royal Air Force, Royal Canadian Air Force, and Royal Australian Air Force.

-Spanning over three days, the Airshow features the best in military demonstrations from teams, including past performances by the U.S. Air Force Thunderbirds, U.S. Navy Blue Angels, F-22 Raptor Demo Team, Royal Air Force Red Arrows, Canadian Forces Snowbirds, and the Royal Australian Air Force Roulettes.
+Spanning over three days, the Airshow features the best in military demonstrations from teams, including past performances by the U.S. Air Force Thunderbirds, U.S. Navy Blue Angels,F-35 Lighting II Demo Team,F-22 Raptor Demo Team, Royal Air Force Red Arrows, Canadian Forces Snowbirds, and the Royal Australian Air Force Roulettes.

 The Huntington Beach event has become a popular fall event for residents and visitors from as far away as Australia, Europe, and Asia while delivering a more than $105 million economic impact to the city of Huntington Beach, California.

 History

 The first Pacific Airshow took place in 2016 in Huntington Beach, California, attracting hundreds of thousands to Huntington Beach for a display of aviation skill and military might soaring over the beach in Southern California.
-There has since been seven editions of Pacific Airshow Huntington Beach (Pacific Airshow Huntington Beach 2020 cancelled due to COVID-19) and two editions of Pacific Airshow Gold Coast, with the inaugural event being held in 2023.
-The 2025 airshow has cut U.S. military performances due to a government shutdown.
+The annual Huntington Beach event was cancelled in 2020 due to COVID-19 and the third day of the 2021 event due to the Huntington Beach oil spill.
+The Pacific Airshow Gold Coast inaugural event was held in 2023.